thavinb/AmpRecon/README.md

 ```

 The building process take a few minutes to finish and all necessary `.sif` files to run the pipeline will be generated.

-## Support

-[who should someone talk to regarding the maintenance and usage of the pipeline]

-## Authors and acknowledgment

-Show our appreciation to those who have contributed to the project.

-## License

-[add a license]

-## Project status

-[prototype]